cdgriffith/Box/README.rst

 **addict**

-* Adding new dicts to lists in the dictionary does not make them into `addict.Dict`s.
+* Adding new dicts to lists in the dictionary does not make them into `addict.Dict`.
 * Is a default dictionary, as in it will never fail on lookup.
 * Is a copy cat that started ten months after `reusables.Namespace` ;-)